ashtonhess/CupPong/README.md

 ## Networking
 ### Dynamic DNS - CupPong.HessDevelopments.com
 cuppong.hessdevelopments.com is the domain used to connect to the central Cup Pong server.
 By default, Cup Pong runs on port 11328.
 DNS IP is updated every 15 minutes through a cron task on the connected gateway that sends Google DNS the live, updated IP of the server.
+To host the server on your own, you will have to modify some of the network programming.
 ## Setup
 ### Required Software
 1. apt & apt-get package managers